Serving Western North Carolina Since 1994 Get A confidential Consultation

 -

 In some cases, embezzlement charges come with larceny charges as well.
-Under North Carolina’s larceny statute, larceny can be charged as a felony.
+And our Shelby larceny defense lawyers can help you in these matters.

 Understanding the Difference Between Embezzlement and Larceny